This is How Much FedRAMP Authorization Costs in 2026

-If you’re considering selling software to federal agencies this year, you need to know How Much FedRAMP Authorization Costs.
+If you’re considering selling software to federal agencies this year, you may be wondering How Much Should I Budget for FedRAMP Authorization?

 FedRAMP has a potentially high ROI, but getting and maintaining FedRAMP is infamously expensive, time consuming, and requires high operational investments.
 It’s essential you understand the real costs before you get started.

-We’ve helped many orgs navigate the FedRAMP process.
+We’ve helped many orgs navigate the FedRAMP process as efficiently as possible.
 Here we’ll explore the costs associated with FedRAMP, factors that influence these costs, hidden or surprise expenses along the way, comparisons with other security frameworks, and how tools like Paramify can streamline your process to help you get FedRAMP faster, for less.

 Average Price of FedRAMP